guyleonard/genomics_adventure/README.md

  2) Reference Data
   * If you are lucky to have a reference genome...

-We will be working with two different bacterial species; *Escherichia coli* & *Vibrio parahaemolyticus*, as they are two relatively small genomes (which makes it easy for the timings of this tutorial), but the techniques you will learn here can be applied to any smaller or larger, and/or Eukaryotic genomes too!
+We will be working with the bacterial species *Escherichia coli* as it is a relatively small genome (which makes it easy for the timings of this tutorial), but the techniques you will learn here can be applied to any smaller or larger, and/or Eukaryotic genomes too!

 #### Sequencing Data
 Back at your home institute you will likely retrieve your data from either the institute's sequencing service or a private outside provider.
 However, there is also a wealth :moneybag: of sequenced genomic data stored in publically accesible repositories such as NCBI's [SRA](https://www.ncbi.nlm.nih.gov/sra) or EMBL-EBI's [ENA](https://www.ebi.ac.uk/ena).
 These portals are also where you will be required to deposit your sequencing efforts during publication.